 - Select which board you would like to put the affiliate link on and hit SAVE or you can schedule it to any board using my favorite Pinterest scheduling tool, Tailwind

 And now you might say: if this is so easy and straightforward, why do you need me?
 Well, first, because nothing is actually simple.
 There are specific rules to follow.
-And second, because in order to understand how affiliate marketing on Pinterest works, you first need to properly set up your Pinterest account.
+And second, in order to understand how affiliate marketing on Pinterest works, you first need to properly set up your Pinterest account.

 10 Tips & Best Practices for Affiliate Marketing on Pinterest